 As a popular tourist destination and region which prides itself on creative costuming, Halloween is a big deal in Louisiana.
 We’re used to gathering in large groups for elaborate costume parties, parades, fall music festivals, haunted houses and other frightful attractions.

-This year, many local Halloween celebrations, including the Voodoo Arts + Music Festival and the annual Krewe of Boo parade in New Orleans, have been canceled in light of the pandemic.
+While many local Halloween celebrations, including the Krewe of Boo parade in New Orleans are back this year, it is still important to celebrate in a way that minimizes the risk of spreading or catching COVID-19.
 The CDC has classified indoor haunted houses, crowded indoor costume parties and traveling to rural fall festivals outside of your community in the highest-risk tier of activities.
-Similar to singing, screaming releases particles into the air, which can contain COVID-19.
+Similar to singing, screaming releases particles, which can contain COVID-19, into the air.
 And unfortunately, dim, crowded and poorly ventilated environments often double as the perfect settings for a frightening haunted house.

 This year, we encourage you to avoid indoor activities and environments where people may be crowded together and screaming.
 If you do visit a haunted attraction, plan on adhering to all local and regional guidelines while exercising social distancing and wearing a mask to protect yourself and others.

 Adult Halloween parties and activities often involve costumes and alcohol consumption, making partygoers less careful about social distancing.
 Planning to host a get-together at home?
 Pay attention to any local restrictions on the number of attendees and hold the party outdoors if possible.
-Indoor spaces should be as ventilated as conditions allow, with opened windows, fans and doors to facilitate airflow throughout the room.
+Indoor spaces should be as ventilated as conditions allow, with opened windows, doors and to facilitate airflow throughout the room.
 Space tables and chairs out in order to allow for social distancing and keep masks on when indoors or less than 6 feet apart.
-Encouraging guests to bring their own food is another precautionary measure you can take to ensure everyone stays safe.

 Halloween Masks and COVID-19

-A Halloween costume mask is also not a substitute for a cloth mask unless it is constructed of two or more breathable fabric layers, closes gaps around the face, and covers the mouth and nose.
+A Halloween costume mask is not a substitute for a cloth mask, unless it is constructed of two or more breathable fabric layers, closes gaps around the face and covers the mouth and nose.
 Experts suggest subbing your regular or surgical mask for a festive Halloween themed cloth mask that will keep you safe while adding a touch of Halloween spirit.